Eagle gift from Reagan fetches top price in Thatcher sale

 Known as the "Iron Lady", Thatcher was Britain's longest-serving prime minister of the 20th century.
 Her red prime ministerial dispatch bag brought the second-highest price in the auction and was sold to a telephone bidder for 242,500 pounds.

-A blue woolen suit she wore when she delivered the famous "no, no, no" speech in parliament against greater central control in Europe 25 years ago sold for 27,500 pounds.
+A blue woollen suit she wore when she delivered the famous "no, no, no" speech in parliament against greater central control in Europe 25 years ago sold for 27,500 pounds.

-Thatcher's jewelry also attracted a lot of attention in the auction, including an emerald and diamond necklace and a diamond flower brooch which she often wore on official outings.
+Thatcher's jewellery also attracted a lot of attention in the auction, including an emerald and diamond necklace and a diamond flower brooch which she often wore on official outings.

 (Reporting by Li-mei Hoang; editing by Stephen Addison)